-Several proposals to keep the Union intact are proposed, but none seem to be popular enough for both North and South to support.
+By the end of 1860, several proposals to keep the Union intact have been proposed, including the complex compromise plan from Senator John J. Crittenden.
+But none of these proposals seem to be popular enough for both North and South to support.

 Exploring the most important 55 months in American history

-Several proposals to keep the Union intact are proposed, but none seem to be popular enough for both North and South to support.
+By the end of 1860, several proposals to keep the Union intact have been proposed, including the complex compromise plan from Senator John J. Crittenden.
+But none of these proposals seem to be popular enough for both North and South to support.

 The last annual message of James Buchanan’s presidency acknowledges that North and South are “now arrayed against each other.”
 He offers suggestions on how to resolve the crisis, but he leaves both sections dissatisfied.